Sejal-shh/-Danceholic/README.md

-# Danceify
+# Danceholic

-Danceify is a website where users can learn how to dance with Machine Learning
+ Danceholic is a website where users can learn how to dance with Machine Learning

 ## Live Project
 [https://danceify.vercel.app/](https://danceify.vercel.app/)